mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 engagement on multiple fronts.

 4. Token Details
-- Token Name: Moheji - Symbol: moj
+- Token Name: moheji - Symbol: MOJ
 - Decimals: 6
-- Total Supply: 11111111 tokens
+- Total Supply: 1000000000 tokens
 - Blockchain: Solana
-- Contract Address: DnbwSGgtnC1YdruuATd56A9tig4RWxCVkDqhMMN3bonk
+- Contract Address: HJwToCxFFmtnYGZMQa7rZwHAMG2evdbdXAbbQr1Jpump
 From the outset, the entire supply of Moheji tokens was minted and fully released to the community, with no tokens withheld for founders, advisors, or private investors.
 This approach underscores Moheji’s